Drogue-Systems/Drogue-Docs/pages/drogue_can_bpwrd/drogue_can_bpwrd_pinout.md

 {% include warning.html content="Take care to not connect 2 different power supplies to the same CAN bus" %}

-{% include image.html file="drogue_can_bpwrd/CAN-BPWRD_CAN_VIN.jpg" alt="Annotated Pinout of CAN Vin Pins" caption="Annotated Pinout of CAN Vin Pins with Representative Schematic" max-width="1000"%}
+{% include image.html file="drogue_can_bpwrd/CAN-BPWRD_CAN_VIN.jpg" alt="CAN-BPWRD Image with Annotated Pinout of CAN Vin Pins" caption="CAN-BPWRD Image with Annotated Pinout of CAN Vin Pins with Representative Schematic" max-width="800"%}

 The CAN bus Vin pins are designed to expect a 24V input - as per the [UCANPHY specification](drogue_can_bpwrd_cyphal.html).
 However, the acceptable range has been widened to allow ~6.5V* to 40V.